What Is a Noun Clause?

 Noun clauses can function as direct objects of the verb in the sentence (the independent clause).

 Direct objects are words, phrases, or clauses that receive the action of a transitive verb.
-Sometimes a noun clause can function as the direct object.
 Examples of noun clauses as direct objects include the following:

 He finally confessed